Akash-Kadali/Supervised-Contrastive-Learning-with-Attention-Emotion-Synthesis-for-Implicit-Hate-Speech-Detection/README.md

 # Supervised-Contrastive-Learning-with-Attention-Emotion-Synthesis-for-Implicit-Hate-Speech-Detection

-This repository contains the implementation and resources for the research paper titled *"Leveraging Supervised Contrastive Learning with Attention Mechanisms and Emotion Synthesis for Detecting Implicit Hate Speech"* by *Sri Akash Kadali* and *Harshith Chejerla*.
+This repository contains the implementation and resources for the research paper titled *"Leveraging Supervised Contrastive Learning with Attention Mechanisms and Emotion Synthesis for Detecting Implicit Hate Speech"* by *Sri Akash Kadali*.

 ## 📜 Abstract